theobromine/pitchfork/Django/Django_Pycharm/README.md

 # pitchfork
 Project Pitchfork
+Most of our code is selfdocumented.
+We followed the basic "django style".
 Steps to get running:

 Make sure you have some sort of working python 3.
 It needs to have pip / brew / cygwin-apt.